We look forward to the upcoming academic year and thank you for your support and cooperation.

-For your convenience, all payment methods are accepted (cash, credit/debit, PayPal, cheque, please make cheque payable to “St. Sahag & St. Mesrob Armenian Saturday School”, e-transfer at email@example.com).
+For your convenience, all payment methods are accepted (cash, credit/debit, PayPal, cheque, please make cheque payable to “St. Sahag & St. Mesrob Armenian Saturday School,” e-transfer at email@example.com).

 *Note: Official charitable donation receipt will be issued to you for the portion of the fees paid.

-Please note of the following:
+Please note the following:

-- Kindergarten to Grade 8 classes commence on September 24, 2022 at 9:30 a.m.
+- Kindergarten to Grade 8 classes commence on September 23, 2023, at 9:30 a.m.

-- High school credit courses Level 1 + 2 commence on October 15, 2022 at 9:00 a.m.
+- High school credit courses Level 1 + 2 commence on October 14, 2023, at 9:00 a.m.

 - The academic year is for a total of 30 Saturdays.
 Please refer to the school calendar for these dates.

-- Uniforms ($35/ea) are available for purchase from the school.
+- Uniforms ($45/ea.) are available from the School.

 - The Registration Form is fully complete when it includes the student’s Ontario Education Number (OEN) and the health card number (OHIP).
 Note: Failure to submit the appropriate registration documents for the 2023-2024 academic year will lead to the denial of student entry into the class.

 SCHOOL POLICY AND CODE OF CONDUCT

-To create an environment where students have the opportunity to connect with their Armenian heritage by exploring its cultural dimensions including religion, Armenian history, art, literature, and music through the study of the Armenian language.
+To create an environment where students have the opportunity to connect with their Armenian heritage by exploring its cultural dimensions, including religion, Armenian history, art, literature, and music through the study of the Armenian language.